astronomer/terraform-provider-astro/templates/guides/get-started.md

   + terraform_deployment = (known after apply)
   + terraform_workspace  = (known after apply)
   ```
-2. Verify the generated plan contains the text `Plan: 2 to add, 0 to change, 0 to destroy.` This validates that the plan is to create two resources, which are the Workspace and Deployment as defined in `main.tf`.
+2. Verify that the generated plan contains the text `Plan: 2 to add, 0 to change, 0 to destroy.` This confirms that `main.tf` creates two new resources.
+In this case, a Workspace and a Deployment.

 ## Step 7: Apply the Terraform Plan
 Run `terraform apply` and select `yes` to execute the plan.
 This creates the Astro resources and prints their ids, as you defined in `outputs.tf`: